joannakl/cs102_f17/syllabus.markdown

 As you are working on your code, make sure that it compiles and does what you expect it to do.
 Test frequently, not only after you write hundreds of lines of code.

-**Homeworks (part of the 5% of your grade together with quizzes and activities)** might be given several times during the semester.
-In general, they will be due four-five days after they are assigned. <br> No late homeworks will be accepted. <br>
-*No homeworks can be accepted after the last day of classes.*

 **Do not hand-in homeworks (DNHI)** will be given to encourage you to practice the material that we discuss in class.
 The problem sets  will be